A few month’s ago, Bio-Oil Dry Skin Gel sent me their newly launched Bio-Oil Dry Skin Gel.

 The only thing that ended up saving my skin was using Head and Shoulders shampoo (Selson Blue usually also works) on the area, followed by theBio-Oil Dry Skin Gel.
 It took a few days of continuous use of this combo, but slowly the reaction cleared up and my arms healed.
 Anyways, without this combo I don’t think my arms would’ve healed up on their own.
 The shampoo helped clear up the inflammation, as the Bio-Oil Dry Skin Gel moisturized the area so it would stop drying-out and cracking.

-The Bio-Oil Dry Skin Gel has become my go-to product when I am experiencing severely dry skin, or painful dry patches.
-It is a heavy gel, almost Vaseline-style texture, that turns into more of an oil when its warmed by your hands – so it does leave your skin feeling a bit oily.
+The Bio-Oil Dry Skin Gel has become my go-to product when I am experiencing severely dry skin or painful dry patches.
+It is a heavy gel, almost Vaseline-style texture, that turns into more of an oil when it is warmed by your hands – so it does leave your skin feeling a bit oily.
 But if you have dry skin then it’s worth it.

 Simply apply at night before bed, and allow it to soak in and work its magic while you snooze.